karthikponna/chat_with_audios/README.md

 [Check out the Blog](https://www.analyticsvidhya.com/blog/2025/03/audio-rag/)

 This project combines the power of Retrieval-Augmented Generation (RAG) with AssemblyAI's transcription capabilities, enabling you to interact with audio recordings as if they were conversational text.
-By leveraging DeepSeek R1 (or Meta-Llama 3.1-405B-Instruct) for natural language understanding, this solution efficiently retrieves and answers queries based on your audio content.
+By leveraging DeepSeek R1 (or Qwen3-32b) for natural language understanding, this solution efficiently retrieves and answers queries based on your audio content.

 # 🚀 Features
 - **Audio Transcription** using AssemblyAI for accurate speech-to-text conversion.